top of page

 A Bit About Me

-Toni Smith is a third-year Howard University student and a River Hill High School graduate.
-Smith is pursuing a Bachelor's degree in Psychology and Afro-American Studies.
-At Howard, Smith is the Vice President and former Public Relations Chair for the HU Ice Skating Club and a member of the College of Arts and Sciences Honors Association, NAACP, concert band, and Psychology Club.
-She is also a member of the inaugural International THREADS program, through which she will study psychology and race in Ghana during the spring of 2025.
-Smith was honored on the COAS Deans List and awarded the Alain Locke Scholar Award for maintaining a 4.0 GPA during the 2022-2023 academic year.
-Smith is an undergraduate researcher for Debra Roberts, Ph.D., in the Cultural Socialization Lab.
+Toni Smith is a fourth-year Howard University student, pursuing a Bachelor's degree in Psychology and Africana Studies.
+At Howard, Smith is the President, and former Vice President and Public Relations Chair for the Howard University Ice Skating Club.
+She is also a member of the Howard University College of Arts and Sciences Honors Association, the Concert Band, the Psychology Club, the intercollegiate figure skating team, Black Girls Vote, and Psi Chi International Psychological Honor Society.
+Outside of Howard University, she is a member of the Association of Black Psychologists and the Society of Pediatric Psychology HBCU Jegnaship Program.
+Smith is also a member of the inaugural International THREADS program cohort, through which she studied psychology and mental healthcare access in Ghana during the spring of 2025.
+Smith has been honored on the COAS Dean's List from 2022 to 2025 and awarded the Alain Locke Scholar Award for maintaining a 4.0 GPA during the 2022-2023 academic year.
+Smith is an undergraduate researcher in the Cultural Socialization Lab with Debra Roberts, Ph.D.
 The lab focuses on the intersection between culture/ethnicity, psychosocial toxic relationships, and the psychological well-being of youth.
-Smith's current research focuses on the impact of race on the psychological well-being of African people throughout the diaspora.
-After receiving her Bachelor’s degree, Smith plans to work on her Ph.D.
-She plans to pursue a career in research and therapy, specializing in Black American youth.
+She is also a research trainee in the Department of Psychology and Behavioral Health at Children's National Hospital, where she studies the impact of trauma and burns on the psychosocial well-being of pediatric burn patients.
+Also, she is a long-term fellow in the Georgetown University Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Program.

 © 2035 by Daniel Lunsford.
 Powered and secured by Wix